Managing Director & Senior Partner

 To strike the right balance between decentralization and control and to create the greatest value through its collective digital efforts, a company should develop a digital IT strategy that—like the company’s traditional IT strategy—is in sync with the company’s business strategy.
 But the digital IT strategy should include a stronger technology-driven vision, simpler guiding principles and standards, and especially clear implementation guidelines.
 This strategy should be developed by an internal organization that understands the company’s needs and requirements across business lines, has the requisite technological expertise and skills, and can establish guiding principles to harmonize locally created initiatives in a manner that does not stifle innovation.

 In many successful companies, corporate IT departments are already filling this role or building the necessary capabilities to do so.
-The role demands strong skills in core IT competencies—such as the alignment of business and IT requirements, the establishment of technological and architectural standards, and the proper execution of IT strategies—as well as an understanding of digital technologies and related new requirements, such as agile development, continuous delivery, and the hybrid integration of legacy and cloud environments.1 Notes: 1 Continuous delivery refers to the ability to update and release software rapidly, on an ongoing basis, in response to changing business needs.
+The role demands strong skills in core IT competencies—such as the alignment of business and IT requirements, the establishment of technological and architectural standards, and the proper execution of IT strategies—as well as an understanding of digital technologies and related new requirements, such as agile development, continuous delivery, and the hybrid integration of legacy and cloud environments.

 When crafting the digital IT strategy, it is imperative for the IT department to work closely with the business function to help it understand these technologies, evaluate their potential business value, and figure out how to realize that value.
 This advisory role is especially important for nontechnology companies, such as banks, insurers, and retailers, that do not have R&D departments.
 One way that the IT organization can effectively perform this role is to establish joint teams with the business function, comprising personnel who bring together both business know-how and a deep understanding of technology and its related impact.
 Such teams should be embedded throughout the product development process; if IT personnel are not integrally involved throughout, there is a good chance that the business function, acting independently, will frame requirements that are inconsistent with the principles of the company’s IT strategy.